ryjen/the-fatherless/script-scenes.md

 **Action:**

 * Cult leaders capitalize on **the 3 kings’ recognition** of Sael.
-* Sael’s disciples spread the message: **Sael is born of one God, a God who loves all**, and the **moral corruption of Rome is no path to salvation**.
+* Sael’s disciples spread the message: **Sael is born of one God, a God who loves all**, and the **moral corruption of Aurelia is no path to salvation**.
 * Public sermons, clandestine gatherings, and whispered teachings begin to **inspire the populace**.
   **Dialogue Cue:**
   **Disciple:** “The child born of cruelty shows us the path of forgiveness and moral strength.
-Follow him, and Rome’s corruption cannot claim you.”
+Follow him, and Aurelia’s corruption cannot claim you.”
   **Camera / Visuals:**
 * Medium shots of disciples speaking to small crowds; flickering torches highlight the urgency.
 * Close-ups of attentive listeners, some skeptical, some inspired.